Frequently Asked Questions

 Children are very welcome in the library, but must be accompanied by an adult.
 We have a children’s area, some toys, and book collection.

-Yes we do – visit our For teachers pages to find out more.
+Yes we do – visit our Learning pages to find out more.

 Yes – in our online shop.
 All profits made support our work.